PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 "function hints" are called "prototypes".

-Interestingly we have to put a semicolon ";" at the end of the function *prototype*.
-This is because C automatically figures out when you finish a function by looking for the ending curly bracket "}".
-So we have to put a semicolon ";" after a prototype.
+We have to put a semicolon ";" at the end of the function *prototype* because there are no curly brackets in a prototype just its name and parameters ("function variables").

 # Main returns an int?
-Main returns (gives back) a number, but we haven't added that as C doesn't make us.
+Main returns (gives back) a number right?

 ```c
 // function hint